trstringer/ansible-dev-by-example/README.md

 If you are creating a new module that doesn't exist, you would start working on a whole new file.
 Here is an example:

 - Navigate to the directory that you want to develop your new module in.
-E.g. `$ cd cd lib/ansible/modules/cloud/azure/`
+E.g. `$ cd lib/ansible/modules/cloud/azure/`
 - Create your new module file: `$ touch my_new_test_module.py`
 - Paste this simple into the new module file: (explanation below)
 ```python